Ukrainians in the U.S. use connections and their art to support the war effort

 The United States is home to more than 1 million people of Ukrainian ancestry, according to the U.S. Census' most recent data.

-As Russia's war in Ukraine passes the three-year mark, some work to reinvigorate public awareness with events like the "Many Faces, One Force" exhibit.
+As Russia's full-scale Invasion in Ukraine passes the three-year mark, some work to reinvigorate public awareness with events like the "Many Faces, One Force" exhibit.

 Others contribute to the almost $4 billion Ukraine receives in yearly remittances.
 Some feel uncertain about President Trump's approach to the Ukraine–Russia conflict and say they need to support their homeland now more than ever.